-Parents, we want you to have all the information you need to feel comfortable with what to expect on Sunday mornings and what we're teaching your kiddos.
+Parents, we want you to have all the information you need to feel comfortable with what to expect on Sunday mornings and what we're teaching your children.
 Please use this page to familarize yourself with our policies and procedures.

 Our Check-in/Checkout System

-All children attending Aletheia classes will be checked in by their parents at one of the computers at the Aletheia Jr. Check In Table.
+All children attending Aletheia classes will be checked in at one of the computers at the Aletheia Jr. Check In Table.
 This process will produce an adhesive nametag for your child with their name, class, and a security ID number.
 You will receive a badge with matching security ID numbers, which must be presented and matched to the numbers on the child’s nametag at dismissal.
 If you have never checked in your children before, a greeter will be at the visitor table to get your child a visitor tag and show you to your child’s classroom.

 Help us keep the environment healthy for all children.
 Please do not check in your child if they :